ItsEasyActually/AutoDemo-Project_SADXLVL2/README.md

-# AutoDemo_SADXLVL2-Project
+# AutoDemo Project for SADXLVL2
-SADXLVL2 Project setup for the AutoDemo levels.
+Resources for better making custom layouts, textures, etc. for the Sonic Adventure AutoDemo suite of mods.